dojo/dojo.io/site/source/tutorials/008_animations/index.md

 {% section %}

-## Joining Animations
+## Joining animations

-Lets finish off by adding some hearts that appear once the Zombies have reached the middle of the screen.
-We want them to float upto the top of the screen whilst changing size.
+Let's finish by adding some hearts that appear once the Zombies have reached the middle of the screen.
+We want them to float up to the top of the screen whilst changing size.
 We can do this by returning an array of `AnimationProperties` rather than a single object.

 {% instruction 'Add hearts to Zombies.ts' %}